parrt/cs601/lectures/page.generation.md

 Everyone was very excited by in 1999 when this came out as it was really fast to slam out some dynamic HTML pages.
 Trouble arose, however, when people started building big sites with lots of dynamic pages:

-o JSP files may start out as HTML files with simple references to data, as in this example, but they quickly degenerate into fully entangled code and HTML specifications like Servlets.
+* JSP files may start out as HTML files with simple references to data, as in this example, but they quickly degenerate into fully entangled code and HTML specifications like Servlets.

-o JSP encourages bad object-oriented design.
+* JSP encourages bad object-oriented design.
 For example, an include file is a poor substitute for class inheritance.
-JSP pages may not be subclassed, which makes it hard for programmers to factor out common code and HTML. @(http://www.servlets.com/soapbox/problems-jsp.html, Jason Hunter) summarizes a few other problems with JSP.
+JSP pages may not be subclassed, which makes it hard for programmers to factor out common code and HTML.
+[Jason Hunter](http://www.servlets.com/soapbox/problems-jsp.html) summarizes a few other problems with JSP.

 JSP has grown a lot since 1999, but it has not solved the real problem of separating the data model from it's presentation.
 See below for a discussion of template engines.